Click the Questions below to view the answer.

 Closed Public Holidays.

-If you plan to have refreshments or lunch overlooking the English Cottage Garden, we suggest you phone first to check 02 9953 4453.
+If you plan to have refreshments or lunch overlooking the Nutcote Cottage Garden, we suggest you phone first to check opening times as we are run by volunteers.
+Phone 02 9953 4453.

 There is no parking on-site and parking nearby is limited.
 There is one disabled parking space located near the enterance to Nutcote and opperates between 10:30am and 3:30pm Wednesday to Sunday.